We use UPS & Fedex for fast and reliable shipping.

 1. "Wu Jin" Zhan: It was extremely difficult to produce pure black glaze a thousand years ago.

-The single-colored "jianzhan" from the Jian kiln range from light to dark, culminating in pure black.
-They have a very rich range of intermediate shades, and the most precious of them all is the pure black "jianzhan".
+The single-colored "Tenmoku" from the Jian kiln range from light to dark, culminating in pure black.
+They have a very rich range of intermediate shades, and the most precious of them all is the pure black "Tenmoku".
 Firing pure black glaze requires a high temperature and a completely oxygen-free atmosphere inside the kiln.

 During the Northern Song Dynasty over a thousand years ago, it was very difficult to produce pure black glaze because the kilns used in the southern region for firing porcelain were "dragon kilns" with poor airtightness, making it easy for air to flow in.